barroso2223/danielbarroso/README.md

-<h1 align="right">Hi there, I'm Daniel Barroso! 👋</h1>
+<h1 align="center">Hi there, I'm Daniel Barroso! 👋</h1>
-<p align="right">I'm a Full-Stack Developer based in sunny Miami, Florida.
+<p align="center">I'm a Full-Stack Developer based in sunny Miami, Florida.
 I specialize in creating dynamic, scalable, and user-friendly applications, blending creativity with cutting-edge technologies to solve real-world problems.</p>

-<h2 align="right">🌟 About Me</h2>
+<h2 align="center">🌟 About Me</h2>
-<p align="right">🔭 Currently working on: Building a website automation tool that generates dynamic wireframes and hosts websites on Netlify.<br/>
+<p align="center">🔭 Currently working on: Building a website automation tool that generates dynamic wireframes and hosts websites on Netlify.<br/>
 🌱 Learning: Advanced Rasa for conversational AI and automation using free and open-source tools.<br/>
 👯 Looking to collaborate on: Open-source projects and tools for office and website automation.<br/>
 💬 Ask me about: Full-stack development, automation, and scaling web applications.<br/>